AppAnalysis-BGSU/DynamicAnalysis/README.md

 ## Systemcalls-Androzoo-apps

-Contains System calls of both benign and Malicious android applications obtained from Androzoo.
+Contains System calls of both benign and Malicious android applications obtained from Androzoo (Broken down to folders of 500 each due to github restrictions).
 I will keep on adding files to this directory as required.

 Some options I have used are